muvis-tomography/XRH-processing-toolbox/USAGE.md

 TODO OLK TO add more in here.

 ## BicubicStackResize
+Legacy code, please use the built in tools that can achieve the same function.
-TAkes on a volume and resizes it by the same amount in all dimensions.
+Takes on a volume and resizes it by the same amount in all dimensions.
 It prompts the user to enter how many times they want to bin the data, for example 2 would half the size of all dimensions.
 If binning by an even number and the volume has an odd dimension it will remove 1 pixel in the required dimension to make it even.

 ## cassetteBandsCorrection
 When scanning a wax block on a histology cassette the plastic cassette itself can cause artefacts that propagate through the image, this macro is designed to remove them.
 This works on a single volume that has the issue and tries to remove the artefacts.
 The volume must first be orientated so that scrolling through the Z stack scrolls through the histologically relevant plane.
 This can be achieved using the HistologicalReleventReslice macro.